release-it/release-it/README.md

 ### Recommended Bump

-If your project follows the [Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), the special `conventional:angular` increment shorthand can be used to get the recommended bump based on the commit messages:
+If your project follows for example the [Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), the special `conventional:angular` increment shorthand can be used to get the recommended bump based on the commit messages:

 ```
 {
   "increment": "conventional:angular"
 }
 ```

+Please find the list of [available conventions](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages) (`angular`, `ember`, etc).

 ### Generate Custom Changelog